KwakuAnsah/COMP310P_GroupJ/README.md

 --------------------------------------------------------------------------------
 3.
 --------------------------------------------------------------------------------
-A user can search the system for categories of events and can browse events     3/4 DONE within certain categories or timeframes.
+A user can search the system for categories of events and can browse events     DONE within certain categories or timeframes.
 --------------------------------------------------------------------------------
 4.
 --------------------------------------------------------------------------------
 A user can book a ticket for an event.
-The system will manage the ticket sales until the set end time.
-No further ticket sales will be permitted if the event is full or if the end time for ticket sales of that event has been reached.
+DONE The system will manage the ticket sales until the set end time.
+DONE No further ticket sales will be permitted if the event is full or if the end    DONE time for ticket sales of that event has been reached.
 --------------------------------------------------------------------------------
 5.